sandmann134/nhl_player_shots/README.md

 setup_database.py or similar should be used to initialize the .db file

+These scripts in their current form are inefficient as they were built additively with several different models, and some testing/graphing output built in.
+But they run easily and quickly enough to be useful daily.

 Main daily run structure is as follows:
 - main.py is run, which then calls
 - odds_api_main.py which gathers player shot odds for the day if not done already, storing them in table in db
-- player_api.py is then run with automatically fetches player data from nhl api and models the relevant players with the original, default weighting.
+- player_api.py is then run with automatically fetches player data from nhl api and models the relevant players with the original, default weighting of different time periods.
+Once this is constructed, several different statistical models output the expected likelihood of that player having over/under the shot total, and this is compared to the implied betting odds to produce a suggested bet size as a fraction of the Kelly bet (if there is an expected edge).
 These modelled likelihoods/recommended bets are written to a .csv
 - daily_factor_update() is then run which updates factors used to compensate for how many shots a given team allows, relative to the league average.
 This is used later in models which include opposition weighting.
 - update_ledger() is run which updates a ledger for the past days, to check results and see if the suggested